PaperMC/docs/docs/paper/admin/reference/configuration/global-configuration.md

 - **default**: `100.0`
 - **description**: The maximum number of chunks sent to an individual player within one second.

+## chunk-loading-advanced

+### auto-config-send-distance

+- **default**: `true`
+- **description**: Set to true if the server will match the chunk send radius that clients have configured in their view distance settings if the client is less-than the server's send distance.

+### player-max-concurrent-chunk-generates

+- **default**: `0`
+- **description**: Specifies the maximum amount of concurrent chunk generations that an individual player can have.
+    Set to 0 to let the server configure it automatically per player, or set it to -1 to disable the limit.

+### player-max-concurrent-chunk-loads

+- **default**: `0`
+- **description**: Specifies the maximum amount of concurrent chunk loads that an individual player can have.
+    Set to 0 to let the server configure it automatically per player, or set it to -1 to disable the limit.

+## chunk-loading-basic

+### player-max-chunk-generate-rate

+- **default**: `-1.0`
+- **description**: The maximum rate at which chunks will generate for any individual player.
+Set to -1 to disable this limit.

+### player-max-chunk-load-rate

+- **default**: `100`
+- **description**: The maximum rate at which chunks will load for any individual player.
+  Note that this setting also affects chunk generations, since a chunk load is always first issued to test if a chunk is already generated.
+Set to -1 to disable this limit.

+### player-max-chunk-send-rate

+- **default**: `75`
+- **description**: The maximum rate in chunks per second that the server will send to any individual player.
+Set to -1 to disable this limit.

 ## chunk-system

 ### gen-parallelism